julienduchesne/pull-request-reminder/README.md

 You can also set the config file path with the following environment variable
 - **PRR_CONFIG**: This path can either be a path to a file on the local file system or a S3 path (s3://bucket/key)

-### To run
-* Run the docker image located here: https://hub.docker.com/r/julienduchesne/pull-request-reminder
-* Build the executable using `go build` and run it